RetroPie/RetroPie-Docs/docs/FAQ.md

 /opt/retropie/configs/all/retroarch-joypads/yourgamepad.cfg
 ```

-You can Hardcode it globally for all systems here:
+You can hardcode it globally for all systems here:

 ```
 /opt/retropie/configs/all/retroarch.cfg